 What is sciatica?

 Sciatica is a condition of nerve root compression in your lumbar spine resulting in radiating pain along your sciatic nerve’s pathway.
-It starts at your lower back and branches through your hips, buttocks, and down each leg.
+It starts at your lower back and branches through your hips, buttocks, and down one or both of your legs.

 Sciatica often results from herniated discs or other conditions that cause nerve compression.
 Nonsurgical treatments at Spinal Stenosis and Disc Center, Inc. offer you long-lasting sciatica relief.